 Pick up your copy from Kuumba Imani Millennium Centre, 4 Princes Road, Liverpool L8 1TH

-for £5 R.R.P. £20 (all proceeds from sales go back into activities for members).
+for £5 R.R.P. £20 (all proceeds from sales go back into the charity and supporting our members).

 Contact us on: 0151 707 0319 to arrange a suitable pick up time.